 Ngamba Island is a freshwater island, located in Uganda’s Lake Victoria.
-The lake, at 26,600 square miles, is Africa’s largest lake, the world’s largest tropical lake, and the world’s second-largest freshwater lake.
+The lake, at 26,600 square miles, is Africa’s largest.
+It is also the world’s largest tropical lake and the world’s second-largest freshwater lake.

 The Chimpanzee Sanctuary & Wildlife Conservation Trust (CSWCT), which operates this important sanctuary, is a leader in the conservation of chimpanzees.
 This locally run organization raises public awareness of chimpanzee conservation and engages with communities living alongside chimpanzee populations.
 It also educates approximately 200 visitors to the island each month.
 A Seacology grant will fund a solar-powered refrigerator to hold medicines for chimpanzees at the sanctuary.